Choosing a Water Heater to Convert into a Biodiesel Processor

 - Screw-in type water heater elements

-Water heaters are rated "to deliver", so a 40 gallon hot water heater will deliver 40 gallons.
-It will "contain" about 10% less than it can deliver.
+Water heaters are rated "to deliver," so a 40-gallon water heater delivers 40 gallons of hot water.
+It can only "contain," or hold, about 10% less than it can deliver.
 Add to that the fact that we need to leave some room for our methoxide and we can estimate the maximum batch size you can make in a particular water heater.
+If you have a larger water heater than you need, you can still run smaller batches, as long as the oil covers the lower heating element.

 |40 gallons||25 gallons|